oSquat/mooltipy/README.md

 $ mooltipy data export ssh_key ./restored_key
 ```

 **Warning**: Do not disconnect your mooltipass during data transfer!
-We do
+Ctrl-C can
-handle SIGTERM / Ctrl-C to gracefully cancel a transfer.
+be used to gracefully cancel a transfer.

-### Beneath the Mooltipy Wrapper
+### Mooltipy is a Wrapper
 The mooltipy command is a wrapper for individual utilities.
 To get help for any
 of the individual utilities you can:
 ```